legendu-net/blog/misc/content/2016-12-04-jupyter-hosts.markdown

 ## [GitPod](https://www.gitpod.io/)

-GitPod allows you to expose http services from your workspace.
+GitPod allows users to use their customized Docker images and allow users to expose HTTP services from your workspace.
 This means that if you have JupyterLab/Hub installed in your GitPod image, you can run a JupyterLab/Hub server within your GitPod worksapce and access it from public.
+Once you start a new services listing on a port, a prompt will show up at the right-bottom corner and you can click it to visit the service.
+The prompt will disappear after a few seconds or after being clicked.
-You can use the command `gp url port` to get the public URL to visit the exposed port/service.
+You can always use command `gp url port` to find the public URL of an exposed port/service.

+Note that GitPod has a timeout of 30 minutes (unless you have the Unlimited Plan) if there's no activity on the GitPod IDE page.
+This seriously limit the usability of the JupyterLab server launched from a GitPod workspace.
+You will have to go back to the IDE page once for a while to make sure that your workspace won't timeout and get killed.
+I typically use JupyterLab launched from GitPod for ad hoc short-time tasks, e.g., writing a notebook-based article for my blog.

 ## [Kaggle](https://www.kaggle.com/)